pfreixes/pfreixes.github.io/_posts/2016-04-02-Dependency-Injection-Libraries-Why-WhyNot-Python.md

     main()
 {% endhighlight python %}

-From scratch the mechanism to inject the properly *Logger* instance using a isolated factory behind the *mylogger* function, and decorated by the dependency map, is decreasing the readability of our code.
-Imagine a situation where the factory decorated by the dependency maps is placed too far away, the code becomes even harder to read than now.
+As we can see the readability of the code decrease because of the use of a isolated factory behind the *mylogger* function.
+Imagine a situation where the factory decorated by the dependency maps is placed too far away, the code will become even harder to read than now.

-To try to figure out this problem, we will couple the configuration and the factory of crate a new *Logger* instance into the *main* method.
+To try to figure out this problem, we will couple the configuration and the factory of create a new *Logger* instance into the *main* method.
 Luckly we have the
 *register* method to inject the dependency programatically in execution time, it will help us to create the proper factory method being aware of the option commands given by the user.
 The following code shows it: